M.A. Courses

 Description: A specialized topics course reflecting trends and issues in the study of poetry.
 Topics vary per semester.

-ENGL 6440 Dialects of American English
+INGL 6440 Dialects of American English

 Credit hours: 3